 Our tradition of artistic and cultural development is well expressed through the projects in this cluster.
-They explore historical roots of traditional oeuvres, while also creating new work and evolving genres.
-In traversing physical boundaries, the arts at UCT help foster a strong creative economy and a greater emotional quotient in society.
+They explore the traditional, while also creating new work and evolving genres.
+The arts at UCT help foster a strong creative economy and a greater emotional well-being in society.

 Baxter Theatre Centre

 UCT’s Baxter Theatre Centre caters for diverse audiences by presenting a range of music, dance and theatre productions.

 In addition, the centre addresses many of the historical inequalities that persist in the performing arts in the following ways:

 Community development projects, arts festivals and workshops seek to develop artists and provide them with a platform to present their work.

 Access to the theatre by providing transport for approximately 3 000 patrons.